 Biometric air exit is primarily intended to realize CBP's goal of determining whether foreign nationals have overstayed their authorized periods of admission, as well as to confirm whether the departing individual is truly the same person who entered the United States.
-Currently, this process relies upon passenger information provided by airline carriers (as such information is provided to the airlines for their flight manifests by ticket purchasing passengers), which is then matched to the entry data collected by CBP officers at the time that a foreign national was admitted to the United States.
+Currently, this process relies upon passenger information provided by airline carriers through CBP's Advance Passenger Information System (APIS), which is then matched to the entry data collected by CBP officers at the time that a foreign national was admitted to the United States.